arXiv/arxiv-docs/help/math/index.md

 <span id="AdvisoryCommittee"></span>

-## The arXiv Quantitative Biology Advisory Committee:
+## The arXiv Math Advisory Committee:

 The advisory committee members serve as consultants to Cornell University and to the [arXiv scientific advisory board](/about/people/scientific_ad_board).
 All arXiv policy decisions are ultimately made by Cornell University.